stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 ![](../assets/images/docs-versions.png)

-Another example might be keeping different versions of APIs in different branches, and you want to advertise which API's people should be using without changing the names in Git:
+Another example might be keeping different versions of APIs in different branches, and you want to advertise which APIs people should be using without changing the names in Git:

 git | Stoplight
 ---------|----------